-When El-Hadji Diouf blasted Steven Gerrard live on French TV and Emmanuel Petit intervened
+When El-Hadji Diouf blasted Steven Gerrard on live TV and Emmanuel Petit intervened

 The winger was one of the standout performers at the 2002 World Cup finals while playing for Senegal, who stunned champions France in the tournament’s opening game before reaching the quarter-finals.

 Diouf was playing for French side Lens at the time but earned a move to English giants Liverpool off the back of the tournament in South Korea and Japan.
-The fee was reportedly around £12 million, which wasn’t cheap 20 years ago.
+The fee was reportedly around £12 million, which wasn’t cheap two decades ago.

 However, the Senegal international was a bitter disappointment at Anfield, scoring just six goals in 79 appearances for the Merseyside outfit.